dreamerkumar/bizsitegenie/README.md

 It also has a builder UI to generate CRUD code with complex relationships with ease.
 You can assign permissions to each modules based on user groups and roles.
 UI can also be used to create dashboards and graphs.
 Spreadsheets can be uploaded to import existing data and automatically create appropriate CRUD based on the spreadsheet columns.

-See it in action in this 3 minute video:
+See all the features in this 3 minute video:

 [![Bizsitegenie Framework features at a glance](https://i.vimeocdn.com/video/571422537_295x166.webp)](https://player.vimeo.com/video/167171173)

+Also check out a quick [video on creating a TODO application with bizsitegenie](https://bizsitegenie.com/example-todo/) using it's UI interface only (without touching the code base).

 ##Three components sharing the same database instance##
 The MongoDB database instance will be shared between the Builder Interface, Builder and the Website.
 User inputs through the Builder Interface will be stored in the builder tables.
 The generator will pick information from these tables to generate the client files.
 Once client files are generated, user can use the website.
 At any given time, user with the creator rights can go the builder interface to update the website and regenerate the application code.